Monday Night Football: Playoff games and Super Bowls

-Additionally, ESPN Deportes picked up the rights to air Super Bowl 50 in Spanish, as CBS, who aired the game in English, does not have a Spanish language sports network.
-They would later pick up rights to air every Super Bowl in years CBS airs the game starting with Super Bowl LIII, as well as additional CBS playoff games starting with the 2021 playoffs.
+Additionally, ESPN Deportes picked up the rights to air Super Bowl 50, Super Bowl LIII and Super Bowl LV in Spanish (from Super Bowl LVIII on Univision picked up those rights), as CBS, who aired the game in English, does not have a Spanish language sports network.
+It will also air additional CBS playoff games in the 2021 playoffs and 2022 playoffs.

-Also, starting with Super Bowl LIII, ESPN International has produced an English-language broadcast of the Super Bowl for ESPN Australia (as an alternative to the main world feed produced by NFL Network and the domestic U.S. feed), using the domestic broadcasters' camera feeds and the Monday Night Football commentary team.
+Starting with Super Bowl LIII, ESPN International has produced an English-language broadcast of the Super Bowl for ESPN Australia (as an alternative to the main world feed produced by NFL Network and the domestic U.S. feed), using the domestic broadcasters' camera feeds and the Monday Night Football commentary team.
 It also features additional pre-game coverage, augmenting ESPN's U.S. NFL studio programming.
 The video is also used by the Super Bowl telecast for ESPN Brasil, dubbed with Portuguese commentary.

-During the Ravens-Titans Wild Card game during the 2021 playoffs, not only did ESPN and ABC simulcast the game, but other ESPN and Disney-owned networks helped to broadcast the game for the first ever NFL Playoff Megacast.
+During the Baltimore Ravens–Tennessee Titans Wild Card game during the 2021 playoffs, not only did ESPN and ABC simulcast the game, but other ESPN and Disney-owned networks helped to broadcast the game for the first ever NFL Playoff Megacast.
 ESPN2, ESPN+, and Freeform all pitched in alternate feeds of the game.
 This was the first NFL Playoff game to get a Megacast treatment.
 The announcement of the Playoff Megacast went along with the announcement of ABC simulcasting two late-season MNF games that aired on ESPN (both games involving the Buffalo Bills).

-With the new NFL TV contracts that begin during the 2023 season, ESPN's playoff coverage expands to include a game in the Divisional Round, to go along with the Wild Card Game.
+With the new NFL TV contracts that begin during the 2023 season, ESPN/ABC's playoff coverage expands to include a game in the Divisional Round, to go along with the Wild Card Game.
 Both games will air on ESPN and ABC.
-The new contracts also see ABC re-enter the Super Bowl rotation, beginning with Super Bowl LXI in 2027.
+The new contracts also see both networks re-enter the Super Bowl rotation, beginning with Super Bowl LXI in 2027.

-Beginning with the 2022 playoffs, ESPN will begin a new 5-year deal that will see the ESPN networks and ABC Megacast the brand new "Monday Night Wild Card Game", as part of the NFL expanding Super Wild Card Weekend from two days to three days.
+Beginning with the 2022 playoffs, ESPN will begin a new 5-year deal that will see the ESPN networks and ABC Megacast the brand new "Monday Night Wild Card Game", as part of the NFL expanding Wild Card Weekend (branded by the league as "Super Wild Card Weekend" until the 2024 playoffs) from two days to three days.
 ESPN and ABC will simulcast the main feed, with ESPN2, ESPN+, and other ESPN and Disney networks providing alternative options.
-The game features a matchup between a No. 4 and No. 5 seed in order to ensure that it is known which opponent the winner will play prior to kickoff.
-This arrangement ensures the NFL can release the divisional round schedule upon the completion of the other five wild card games.
-The winner of the Monday game always plays the following Sunday to ensure they receive six days' rest.
+The final game always features a matchup between a No. 4 and No. 5 seed to ensure that it is known which opponent the winner will play before kickoff.
+This arrangement allows the NFL to release the divisional round schedule upon the completion of the other five wild card games, and the winner of the Monday game always plays the following Sunday to ensure they receive six days' rest.